-As some cities and communities start to gradually lift their COVID-19 shelter-in-place orders and open up again, we are clearly moving into a transition phase between the emergency response and a future "new normal" until a cure or vaccine is developed for this disease.
+As some cities and communities start to gradually lift their COVID-19 shelter-in-place orders and open up again, we are moving into a transition phase between the emergency response and a future "new normal" until a cure or vaccine is developed for this disease.

 The ways people live, work, play, and move around cities and communities have changed substantially since late March, and most of us are wondering: What changes will be interim fixes, and what will stay permanently?